KiaFarhang/minecraft-modding/lessons/3 - Adding Our Block to Minecraft.md

 In lesson 2 we created a really simple block class and learned a little bit about Java classes along the way.
 But right now our block class is just sitting in our project - it's not actually in our Minecraft game yet.
 This lesson will walk through registering the block with Minecraft so it's in our creative world inventory when we start the game.

+## Note: to get the project folder in the state it will be in at the end of this lesson, [visit this link.](https://github.com/KiaFarhang/minecraft-modding/tree/lesson-3/code) ##

 ## The Minecraft event system

 Minecraft (and lots of other games, and lots of other software) works on an _event system_.
 When you boot the game up, and while you're playing, events are constantly happening: the player is moving.
 An enemy is spawning.
 Etc. etc.